FAQ PAGE

 Is the OBDII Tuner still available for purchase from C.A.T.S.?

-No. In order to increase our ability to continue product development and to provide improved technical support the OBDII Tuner program is now being sold exclusively through JET Performance Products as the JET Dynamic Spectrum Tuner.
+No. In order to increase our ability to continue product development and to provide improved technical support the standard OBDII Tuner program is now being sold exclusively through JET Performance Products as the JET Dynamic Spectrum Tuner.

 For additional information please visit the JET Performance Products web site at www.jetchip.com, send an e-mail to sales@powerbyjet.com or call 1-800-535-1161.